pubmob-com/pubmob/alcohol/index.md

 Alcohol continues to be a legal but dangerous drug in most parts of the world.
 According to one study, around [6% of Americans have a drinking disorder](https://www.verywellmind.com/prevalence-of-alcoholism-in-the-united-states-67876).

 I've known three severe alcoholics well during my adulthood.
 Two died, one definitively from excessive drinking, the second died two days ago (from when I wrote this) with alcohol certainly a significant factor in her demise.
 The other managed to find her way out of the destruction it had caused... for now.

-I learned to distance myself from alcoholics; they do usually try to take you with them.
+All of this to say: I find alcohol abuse sad.
+But I also recognize that drinking alcohol is extremely popular worldwide, and that most people are capable of being responsible with respect to alcohol.
+I neither condone nor celebrate its use.

 ## PubMob and alcohol